-Find ngs related to non-compliance with Food Law 1.
-HACCP-based Procedures Regulation (EC) No 852/2004, Article 5(1) Food business operators shall put in place, implement and maintain a permanent procedure or procedures based on the HACCP principles.
+Findin Findings related to non-compliance with Food Law 1.
+Hand-washing Facilities Regulation (EC) No 852/2004, Annex II, Chapter I (4) An adequate number of washbasins is to be available, suitably located and designated for cleaning hands.
+Washbasins for cleaning hands are to be provided with hot and cold running water, materials for cleaning hands and for hygienic drying.
+Where necessary, the facilities for washing food are to be separate from the hand-washing facility.
+Regulation (EC) No 853/2004, Annex III Section I, Chapter II (4) The equipment for washing hands used by the staff engaged in handling exposed meat must have taps designed to prevent the spread of contamination.
+A wash-hand basin was located in the entrance area to the production room but the taps were not designed to prevent the spread of contamination and the hot water was too hot to wash hands.
+Although a SOP was in place to inform staff how to wash hands, it was not sufficient for a high-risk premises and the location of the wash-hand basin was not in a suitably located area to promote good hand-washing practice 4 .
+2. HACCP-based Procedures Regulation (EC) No 852/2004, Article 5(1) Food business operators shall put in place, implement and maintain a permanent procedure or procedures based on the HACCP principles.
 Regulation (EC) No 852/2004, Article 5(2) (a) Food business operators shall identify any hazards that must be prevented, eliminated or reduced to acceptable levels; (b) identifying the critical control points at the step or steps at which control is essential to prevent or eliminate a hazard or to reduce it to acceptable levels; (c) establishing critical limits at critical control points which separate acceptability from unacceptability for the prevention, elimination or reduction of identified hazards; (d) establishing and implementing effective monitoring procedures at critical control points; (e) establishing corrective actions when monitoring indicates that a critical control point is not under control; (f) establishing procedures, which shall be carried out regularly, to verify that the measures outlined in subparagraphs (a) to (e) are working effectively; and (g) establishing documents and records commensurate with the nature and size of the food business to demonstrate the effective application of the measures outlined in subparagraphs (a) to (f).
-One minor issue was noted regarding the number of CCPs in the food safety management system (flow diagram) and this needs to be updated to reflect that the food business operator is working with two CCPs.
-2. Post-mortem Inspection Regulation 854/2004 Annex I Fresh Meat Section I: Tasks of Official Veterinarian Chapter II Inspection Tasks D. Post-mortem inspection 1.
-Carcases and accompanying offal are to be subjected without delay after slaughter to post- mortem inspection.
-All external surfaces are to be viewed.
-Some offal, e.g. sheep heads, stomachs of cattle, was not retained for post-mortem inspection.
+The food business operator had recently revised the HACCP-based procedures in place.
+Three CCPs were in place.